 Crucially, your whole website - not just your home page - needs to be clear about what your business offers, so that visitors can quickly decide if it is relevant to them.

-Alternatively, you might want to divert groups of visitors to a landing page, when they enter specific terms into a search engine, leading them to relevant information faster.
 Always include a relevant call to action on your landing page, such as "Register here for our newsletter".

 Content should be fresh and topical, drawing attention to particular products or offers.
 User-generated content is one way of ensuring that your site remains engaging.
 Internet tools that enable people to interact with each other via the web - such as blogs, podcasts and discussion forums - can help you do this.